Key Takeaways

 If you want a tracking device that is dependable, rugged, and long-lasting, the LandAirSea 54 is the strongest battery performer in this lineup.

-LAS 54 came with me during two of my longer routes Chicago - Lisbon and Denver - Seattle, and it immediately proved why it has such a loyal following among travelers and small business owners.
+LAS 54 joined me on longer routes like Chicago-Lisbon and Denver–Seattle, and it quickly showed why it has a loyal following among frequent travelers and small business owners.
+In open areas, it locked onto luggage quickly and stayed accurate.

 - Exceptional battery life: Best in this entire lineup.